CoreClinicalSciences/TransportHealth/README.md

 - Inverse probability (IP) weighting for mergeable individual patient-level datasets (IPDs) of original and target studies

-- G-computation for unmergable IPDs of original and target studies
+- G-computation for unmergeable IPDs of original and target studies

 - Target Aggregate Data Adjustment (TADA) method that can transport findings from the original IPD study to aggregate (summary-level) data of a target study